planktivore/SPCConvert/README.md

 2. Open a terminal and install the required python modules:
     * `$ conda install -c menpo opencv3`
     * `$ conda install -c conda-forge pystache`
+    * `$ conda install -c conda-forge pandas`
 3. Change to the SPCconvert directory and run it
     * `$ python spcconvert.py [path_to_image_dir]`

 ### Requirements ###
-* python 2.7, numpy, scipy, skimage, opencv3, pystache
+* python 2.7, numpy, scipy, skimage, opencv3, pystache, pandas
 * Tested on mac, and windows

+The requirements are also listed in requirements.txt file.

 ### settings.xml ###